 Nearby Tourist Attractions: While in Egypt, you may also plan to visit the Saqqara Pyramid Complex and Egyptian Museum located near the pyramids.

 History of Pyramids

 The oldest pyramid of the group is called the Great Pyramid.
 It was named after Khufu, the Pharaoh who had perhaps commissioned the pyramid.
 He was the second king of the 4th Dynasty.
 The middle pyramid was built for Khafre.
 He was the fourth of the eight kings of the same dynasty.
 The last pyramid, also known as the Pyramid of Menkaure, was built for the fifth king of the dynasty.
 A satisfactory answer to how the pyramids were built still remains elusive.
 According to Herodotus, the Greek historian, around 100,000 men took 20 years to construct the Great Pyramid.
 However, archeologists in the late 20th century came close to a conclusion that it was built by only 20,000 workers.
 All three pyramids came under attack in ancient and medieval ages.

-The mystery of the pyramids has allured many archeologists to discover the secrets hidden within the tombs.
-Dr. Zahi Hawass, former Minister of State for Antiquities Affairs and an Egyptian archeologist, has led several successful campaigns to unearth the secrets of the pyramids.
+The mystery of the pyramids has allured many archaeologists to discover the secrets hidden within the tombs.
+Dr. Zahi Hawass, former Minister of State for Antiquities Affairs and an Egyptian archaeologist, has led several successful campaigns to unearth the secrets of the pyramids.
 Some hieroglyphics have been discovered in the pyramids in one of the recent expeditions.

 There is a disputed theory known as “The Orion Correlation Theory”, proposed by Robert Bauval, author of “The Orion Mystery”, which states that the disposition of the three pyramids of Giza was inspired from three stars in the Orion’s belt.